How to Choose Diamonds That Look Beautiful to the Eye

 Then, Keep to the Minimum Necessary Clarity Grade

-At our store, the key point in our diamond selection policy is how we view clarity.
+The most important point in our diamond selection policy may be how we view the grade of “Clarity”.

 FL